allobo49/SBB/README.md

 **Pipeline configuration:** In the pipeline, the Logistic Regression classifier is replaced by a DecisionTreeClassifier, which is a supervised learning algorithm used for classification tasks.

-**Prameter tuning specifics:** To enhance our model's performance, we utilize GridSearchCV once more, employing a 5-fold cross-validation and the identical parameters as before for TF-IDF and the Decision Tree Classifier.
+**Parameter tuning specifics:** To enhance our model's performance, we utilize GridSearchCV once more, employing a 5-fold cross-validation and the identical parameters as before for TF-IDF and the Decision Tree Classifier.
 However, we exclude "classifier__n_estimators", as it's not applicable in this scenario.

 **Results**

-(1) *Classification Report: Only-sentence Assessment's Decision Tree Best Model *
+(1) *Classification Report: Only-sentence Assessment's Decision Tree Classifier Best Model *

 |                 | Precision | Recall | F1-Score | Support |
 |-----------------|-----------|--------|----------|---------|